idanshoval/Store-Database-Project/README.md

 The project is structured into two layers: Silver and Gold.

 - The Silver layer organizes the data into tables while retaining the original data from the sources.
-- The Gold layer focuses on combining the tables and creating reports to generate insights./N Users can create a .env file with global variables to configure the project and execute it seamlessly.
+- The Gold layer focuses on combining the tables and creating reports to generate insights.
+Users can create a .env file with global variables to configure the project and execute it seamlessly.
 This structure enhances data management and enables effective reporting and analysis.